ibalampanis/ai-ethics/guide.md

 7. Fox, V. (2023) "AI Art & the Ethical Concerns of Artists". *Beautiful Bizzare Magazine*
 8. Green, L. (2021).
 "Addressing Job Displacement in the Age of AI." *Workplace Futures*, 17(1), 78-91.
 9. Hagendorff, T. The Ethics of AI Ethics: An Evaluation of Guidelines.
 Minds & Machines 30, 99–120 (2020). https://doi.org/10.1007/s11023-020-09517-8
+10. IBM (2023).
+Shedding light on AI bias with real world examples.
-10. Li, F., Ruijs, N., & Lu, Y. (2022).
+11. Li, F., Ruijs, N., & Lu, Y. (2022).
 Ethics & AI: A systematic review on ethical concerns and related strategies for designing with AI in Healthcare.
-11. Maria Luciana Axente and Ilana Golbin(2022).
+12. Maria Luciana Axente and Ilana Golbin(2022).
 "Ten principles for ethical AI".
-12. Pallardy, C (2023).
+13. Pallardy, C (2023).
 "The proliferation of artificial intelligence comes with big questions about data privacy and risk". *Information Week*.
-13. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
+14. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
-14. Schneble, C.O., Elger, B.S. and Shaw, D.M.
+15. Schneble, C.O., Elger, B.S. and Shaw, D.M.
 (2020).
 Google’s Project Nightingale highlights the necessity of data science ethics review.
-15. Sinha, D. (2021).
+16. Sinha, D. (2021).
 Top 5 Most Controversial Scandals in AI and Big Data."
-16. Smith, A. (2019).
+17. Smith, A. (2019).
 "Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.
-17. Spair, R. (2023).
+18. Spair, R. (2023).
 "The Ethics of AI Surveillance: Balancing Security and Privacy".
-18. Staff, C. (2024).
+19. Staff, C. (2024).
 AI Ethics: What It Is and Why It Matters.
-19. Terra, M., Baklola, M., Ali, S., & Karim El-Bastawisy.
+20. Terra, M., Baklola, M., Ali, S., & Karim El-Bastawisy.
 (2023).
 "Opportunities, applications, Challenges and Ethical Implications of Artificial Intelligence in psychiatry".
-20. UNESCO.
+21. UNESCO.
 (2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts".
-21. Europeian commission.
+22. Europeian commission.
 (2021).
 "Ethics Guidelines for Trustworthy AI".
-22. The World Economic Forum's article on "Why we need cybersecurity of AI: ethics and responsible innovation"
+23. The World Economic Forum's article on "Why we need cybersecurity of AI: ethics and responsible innovation"